Risk Disclosures and Disclaimers

 5. Securities Law Notice

-THIS SECTION CONTAINS IMPORTANT INFORMATION ABOUT THE REGULATORY STATUS OF BONDING CURVE TOKENS AND THE PLATFORM.
+THIS SECTION CONTAINS IMPORTANT INFORMATION ABOUT THE REGULATORY STATUS OF PREDICTION MARKET POSITIONS AND THE PLATFORM.
 READ IT CAREFULLY.

 5.1 Potential Securities Classification

-Bonding Curve Tokens created via the Token Launchpad may constitute securities or regulated financial instruments in certain jurisdictions.
-The legal classification of tokens depends on the specific facts and circumstances of each token, including its features, the manner of its distribution, and the expectations of purchasers.
-The Company makes no determination regarding the legal classification of any token created through the Token Launchpad.
-You are solely responsible for assessing whether the purchase, sale, or holding of any token complies with Applicable Laws in your jurisdiction.
+Prediction market positions may constitute securities or regulated financial instruments in certain jurisdictions.
+The Company makes no determination regarding the legal classification of any position.
+You are solely responsible for assessing whether your use of the Platform complies with Applicable Laws in your jurisdiction.

 5.2 United States Law (Howey Test)